luckiday/LambDa/doc/instruction.md

 ## Install Blender on Android

-TODO: This is an installation guide of Blender 3.x on Android
+TODO: This is an installation guide for Blender 3.x on Android